Upgrading From v3

 'compatibilityMode' => true,

-];Compatibility mode currently covers three areas:
+];Compatibility mode currently covers four areas:

 - A small set of legacy class aliases that were already deprecated in earlier releases.